 The key tests performed by your chiropractor are the Ortholani, Galeazzi and Barlow manoeuvres.
 You may yourself notice abnormal skin folds in the groin and that resounding thunk, rather than a click, in the hip when you change your baby's diaper.

 DDH in its severe form will be immediately detected by the paediatrician, but mild conditions can slip through undetected.
 If present, it is essential that your child wears a Pavlik Harness which keeps the hips firmly set in the socket.
-This allows the developing socket to grow deep enough to support the ball.
+This allows the developing acetabulum to grow deep enough to support the ball.
 It can only be used in the first few months of the infant's life to be effective.

 In our chiropractic clinics we see a significant number of patients, young and old, with DDH that was not detected at birth.
 A Pavlik harness would have prevented a lifetime of pain.